-Salpausselkä Geopark, situated in the Lahti region in southern Finland, tells the story of the best-known geological entity of Finland.
-The First and Second Salpausselkä are unique ice-marginal formations laid down by the last Ice Age.
+Salpausselkä UNESCO Global Geopark, situated in the Lahti region in southern Finland, tells the story of the best-known geological entity of Finland.
+The First and Second Salpausselkä are unique ice-marginal formations laid down by ancient meltwater streams at the end of the Ice Age.
 They reach across the entirety of southern Finland and are at their most spectacular in the area of Salpausselkä Geopark.
-Here they are joined to feeder eskers of international value, such as the picturesque Kelvenne Island and Pulkkilanharju Esker in Päijänne National Park.
+Here they are joined to eskers of international value, such as the picturesque Kelvenne Island and Pulkkilanharju Esker in Päijänne National Park.

 Salpausselkä ridges and chains of eskers

 Media release 13-April-2022: UNESCO Global Geopark designation to Salpausselkä Geopark

 Explore the sites

 Steep ridges, high hills, rugged rocks and observation towers offer magnificent views of the surrounding nature.
 Admire the breathtaking Geopark landscapes and marvel at the beauty of nature.

 The hundreds of lakes in the area range from small kettle ponds to Finland’s second-largest lake, Päijänne, and they offer stunningly beautiful scenes and superb opportunities for recreational activities.

 Versatile outdoor trails and interesting natural attractions offer tranquil forests and space to breathe.
 Beautiful eskers, lake shores, stunning views and the feel of wilderness – there is something for everyone.